-There are 6 between Nottinghamshire, Derbyshire, Leicestershire, Lincolnshire and Northamptonshire and Nottinghamshire's proportion is 27.6% (27.6%.
-2015-16)
+There are 6 between Nottinghamshire, Derbyshire, Leicestershire, Lincolnshire and Northamptonshire and Nottinghamshire's proportion is 27.6% (27.6% 2015-16)

-The East Midlands Special Operations Unit (EMSOU)

-The East Midlands Special Operations Major Crime (EMSOUMC)

-The East Midlands Technical Surveillance Unit (EMTSU)

-The East Midlands Occupational Health Unit (EMCHRS OHU)

-The East Midlands Forensic Support Services (EMFSS)

-The East Midlands Legal Service (EMLS)
+- The East Midlands Special Operations Unit (EMSOU) - The East Midlands Special Operations Major Crime (EMSOUMC) - The East Midlands Technical Surveillance Unit (EMTSU) - The East Midlands Occupational Health Unit (EMCHRS OHU) - The East Midlands Forensic Support Services (EMFSS) - The East Midlands Legal Service (EMLS)

-There are 2 collaborations which are 4 way shared services between Nottinghamshire, Leicestershire, Lincolnshire and Northamptonshire.
-Nottinghamshire's proportion is 36.29%.(36.29 2015-16)
+The Group participates in 11 collaborative arrangements with Leicestershire, Derbyshire, Lincolnshire and Northamptonshire and others outside of the There are 2 collaborations which are 4 way shared services between Nottinghamshire, Leicestershire, Lincolnshire and Northamptonshire.

+Nottinghamshire's proportion is 36.29% (36.29% 2015-16)

-- 3 The East Midlands Criminal Justice Service (EMCJS) - 4 The East Midlands Operational Support Services (EMOpSS)
+- 1. The East Midlands Criminal Justice Service (EMCJS) - 2.
+The East Midlands Operational Support Services (EMOpSS)